Testing for entanglement with periodic coarse-graining: Introduction

-Recently, Howland {\it et al.} \cite{Howland13} have shown that the use of compressive sensing techniques allows for the reconstruction of the SPDC joint detection probabilities with an efficiency improvement over a raster scanning procedure with equivalent resolution.
-This efficiency improvement is twofold: firstly, due to the sparsity of the joint detection probabilities (the detection modes are highly correlated), a lower number of measurements is needed in the compressive reconstruction algorithm; secondly, the random binary patterns used in the compressed measurement scheme permits the use of a higher, approximately uniform joint detection rate.
-Although this scheme allows for a more efficient characterization of the spatial correlations, the identification of entanglement is still bound to the application of the typical CV entanglement criteria \cite{Adesso07}, based on the evaluation of the moments \cite{Duan00,Mancini02,Shchukin05} or entropy \cite{Walborn09,Saboia11} of the reconstructed distributions.
+A number of techniques have been applied in effort to reduce the number of measurements necessary to identify entanglement in these systems, while maintaining the full range of detection events.
+For instance, Howland {\it et al.} \cite{Howland13} have shown that the use of compressive sensing techniques allows for the reconstruction of the SPDC joint detection probabilities with an efficiency improvement over a raster scanning procedure with equivalent resolution.
+In this case, nevertheless, the identification of entanglement is still bound to the application of the typical CV entanglement criteria \cite{Adesso07}, based--for example--on the evaluation of the moments \cite{Duan00,Mancini02,Shchukin05} or entropy \cite{Walborn09,Saboia11} of the reconstructed distributions.

-In the present contribution, we show that a finite set of periodic amplitude masks (playing the role of mode analyzers) can be successfully used to investigate spatial correlations of photons in the transverse linear position and momentum domain.
-To this end, we choose a complete set of orthogonal mode analyzers comprising $d$ \textit{spatial masks} with the shape of a periodic array of slits, characterized by a slit periodicity $T$ and a slit width $s=T/d$.
-In this scenario, the spatial variables of photons are subject to a $d$-outcome measurement that is equivalent to a periodic binning across one of the transverse spatial directions.
-Differently from analysing a $d$-dimensional subset of all available modes \cite{Giovannini13,Krenn14}, the spatial masks act as mode analyzers over the entire field of view of the photons.
-Our $d$-outcome measurement can be regarded as a discrimination of $d$-dimensional, orthogonal single-photon images of the spatial masks \cite{Broadbent09}.